 Quote from the book: “Most consumers are simultaneously neophilic, curious to discover new things, and deeply neophobic, afraid of anything that is too new.
 The best hit makers are gifted at creating moments of meaning by marrying new and old, anxiety and understanding.
 They are architects of familiar surprises.”
 (Source: Goodreads)

-: Joe Pulizzi is founder and chief content officer for Junta42, the leading online resource for content marketing.
-(Source: Amazon
+About the author: Joe Pulizzi is founder and chief content officer for Junta42, the leading online resource for content marketing.
+(Source: Amazon)

 Score: 5 out of 5 stars

 Very interesting, topical and well written.
 Addresses many of the changes that are happening in marketing today and provides real insight into how to capitalize on these changes in ways that make the most sense for consumers and businesses.
 Win win.
 Recommended read to marketers.

 Quote from the book: “I’ve come to understand that the potential for content marketing to transform the business, goes far beyond acting and thinking like a media company.
 It’s about realizing that are assumptions about what marketing can achieve might be wrong.”

 About the author: Rand Fishkin, aka the Wizard of Moz, is co-founder and former CEO of Moz, host of Whiteboard Friday, co-author of a pair of books on SEO, and co-founder of Inbound.org.
 This is his first solo book.
 (Source: Amazon)

 Score: 5.0 out of 5 stars